lyokha/nginx-haskell-module/README.md

   be fixed by setting a higher severity value on the top-level: these messages are harmless and other messages on *http* configuration level or deeper are still configurable with any severity value.

+- _Nginx worker processes do not start and log messages like_

+    ```
+  2018/10/17 16:12:11 [emerg] 7311#0: failed to load compiled haskell library: libHS...-ghc8.6.1.so: cannot open shared object file: No such file or directory
+  2018/10/17 16:12:13 [alert] 7309#0: worker process 7310 exited with fatal code 2 and cannot be respawned
+    ```

+  Notice that normally nginx master process (which compiles custom haskell code in the standalone approach) and nginx worker processes (that load compiled or *pre*-compiled library) run with different system privileges: *root* and *nginx* (or *nobody*) respectively.
+In the standalone approach haskell dependent libraries must have been installed by *root*: if they were installed locally (e.g. without *cabal* flag *&mdash;&mdash;global*) then they will probably not be accessible by unprivileged users.
+With pre-compiled libraries this does not differ a lot.
+To fix this, all dependent libraries must be installed in a directory which is accessible by *nginx* or *nobody* users.
+  Flag *&mdash;&mdash;global* is now deprecated in *cabal*.
+A better way is to create a dedicated directory (say */var/lib/nginx/x86_64-linux-ghc-8.6.1/*), grant public access to it, and then collect there all dependent libraries and patch the loaded custom library using utility [hslibdeps](utils/README.md).

 See also
 --------